mfukar/mfukar.github.com/_posts/2017-09-03-ticketspinlock.md

 practice.
 A common occurrence for estimating it called "proportional back-off", and it uses the _expected average_, which is a risky choice: if the processors in line for the lock average less than the expected amount, the waiting processor will delay too long, and thus slow down all threads.
+The very nature of the mean implies this is a scenario happening about half the time, and thus makes it quite undesirable.

 The better choice is the _minimum_ time that a processor may hold the lock: